 - BIOL 407 Honors Research (topic must be relevant to geosciences)

 New courses may be added to this list as appropriate.

 Because the Geosciences draw on tools and techniques from many disciplines, students may substitute one Geosciences elective with one of these complimentary courses.
 All pre- or co-requisites must be satisfied.

 - CHEM 231 Equilibrium and Reactivity w/lab

 - CSCI 131 Techniques of Programming

 - ENVS 247 Introduction to Geographical Information Systems

 - MATH 220 Statistics

 - PHYS 115 General Physics I

-Students may count up to two pre-approved geosciences courses taken through the Colleges of Worcester Consortium or a Holy Cross Study Abroad program toward their electives.
+Students may count up to two pre-approved geosciences courses taken through the Higher Education Consortium of Central Massachusetts or a Holy Cross Study Abroad program toward their electives.
 At least four of the five electives/complementary courses must be at the 200 or 300 level (or equivalent).
 Students ordinarily may not count more than two courses taken for their major toward the Geosciences minor.